opendatasoft/ods-documentation/source/customizing_look_and_feel/05_defining_dataset_themes/dataset_themes.rst

 - a reorder |icon-reorder| button, displayed on the left of the Label column, to change the order of the dataset theme among the others ;
 - a trash |icon-trash| button, displayed on the right of the Image column, to delete a dataset theme.

-By default, X dataset themes are configured on a newly created Opendatasoft domain:
+By default, 12 generic dataset themes are configured on a newly created Opendatasoft domain:

+- Health
+- Culture, Heritage
+- Education, Training, Research, Teaching
+- Environment
+- Transport, Movements
+- Spatial planning, Town planning, Buildings, Equipment, Housing
+- Economy, Business, SME, Economic development, Employment
+- Administration, Government, Public finances, Citizenship
+- Justice, Safety, Police, Crime
+- Sports, Leisure
+- Accommodation, Hospitality Industry
-- [list]
+- Services, Social

 Defining a new dataset theme
 ----------------------------